szepeviktor/manual-cron/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-Triggers wp-cron by an AJAX call and displays possible output.
+Triggers WP-cron from a Dashboard widget and displays output.

 == Description ==

-Execute WP-cron manually.
+Execute WP-cron manually by clicking a button on the Dashboard.
 WP-cron is WordPress' scheduler system, it can execute background jobs like plugin updates.

 Manual Cron is a dashboard widget available for every user.